HardlyEasy/association-rule-mining/README.md

 MVC pattern used.
 Controller divided into:
 1) PreController handling creation of transactions list from csv data
+   1) A transaction is a list of items purchased on same date by the same grocery shopper ID
 2) EclatController handling finding frequent itemsets from transactions
 3) RuleController handling finding association rules from frequent itemsets